mdyzma/mdyzma.github.io/_posts/2017-04-14-jupyter-notebook-lab-book.md

 4. Interpreting the results
 5. Communicating the results

 All these activities may be successfully performed using python ecosystem.
 No doubt python has one of the best communities, active and contributing frequently with quality packages.
-I would risk statement, that python's community is even better, than R's, but I do not want to provoke yet another flame war about
+I would risk statement, that python's community is even better, than R's, but I do not want to provoke another flame war.

 ## Data and biology